 - Application names and artwork, including icons and home pages, must follow our Trademark Policy.

-- Applications with public access that use the
+- Applications with commercial access that use the

 transaction_rpermission scope must request access to the